Skip to content

 Environment Variables

-Environment variables are key-value pairs that are part of the process’s runtime environment.
+Environment variables are key-value pairs that are part of the worker’s runtime environment.
 They are used to configure applications and pass information into containers at runtime.
 This approach aligns with the Twelve-Factor App methodology, which recommends storing configuration in the environment.

 Common uses for environment variables include: